cityofaustin/open-data-manual/metadata.md

 **Purpose:**  Any clarification necessary for interpreting the data.
 Including but not limited to units of measure; explanation of specific technical terms, abbreviations and acronyms; description of terms which exist only in the sphere of interest represented by the data; expansion of column names representing a related series.
 **Granularity:**  column max but try to keep it brief
 **Public**

+#### Metadata in Socrata not included in this document

+For discussion (Chris I will put this in ASAP if you haven't).